zzzeek/sqla_tutorial/handout/source/setup.rst

 Steps to install:

-1. If virtualenv is not installed locally, or you're not sure, the ``install_venv.py`` script will install everything including virtualenv.
+1. If virtualenv is not installed locally, or if you're not sure, the ``install_venv.py`` script will install using a local virtualenv script.
    Assuming a Python intepreter is in the path::

       $ python install_venv.py

-   This script will create a virtual Python environment in the local directory ``.venv`` which will then contain the full environment.
+   This script will create a virtual Python environment in the local directory ``.venv`` into which it will then run the ``install.py`` script to install the rest of the libraries.

 2. If the local workstation does have virtualenv installed, it can be run manually::